neerajkumarvaid/Prostate-Recurrence-Prediction/README.md

 # ProstateRecurrencePrediction
-Code for prostate cancer recurrence prediction
+A convolutional neural network trained for prostate cancer recurrence prediction on CPCTR data.
+The patch sampling code is also included in the folder.